lotrofans/get_ip_flutter/README.md

 # get_ip

-Helps you acquire the IP address of the users device.
+Helps you acquire the IP address of the user's device.
 (Works on Android & iOS)

 Simply use this: